-At Elmont, school leaders spend a great deal of time ensuring that every new hire not only has the content knowledge and teaching skill needed to make a rigorous curriculum come to life, but also the "Elmont heart" a love of kids, high expectations for all, a strong work ethic, and a willingness to spend time outside of the classroom to ensure that struggling students catch up.
+At Elmont, school leaders spend a great deal of time ensuring that every new hire not only has the content knowledge and teaching skill needed to make a rigorous curriculum come to life, but also the "Elmont heart"a love of kids, high expectations for all, a strong work ethic, and a willingness to spend time outside of the classroom to ensure that struggling students catch up.

 Unfortunately, in too few places, teachers aren't supported or evaluated with the kind of single-mindedness employed at Elmont.
-The performance evaluation systems used in virtually every school system in America fail to differentiate between individual teachers who boost student learning and those who desperately need to improve.
-As a result of this quality-blind approach, the students who need the most from their teachers are far less likely to get those who can help them achieve at high levels-and the teachers who need help to improve are never identified for targeted training and professional development.
+The performance evaluation systems used in virtually every school system in America fail to differentiate between individual teachers who to dream boost student learning and those who desperately need to improve.
+As a result of this quality-blind approach to get t